 Responsibilities of this unit include daily operation and support of the Agency's computing infrastructure, and Network Operations maintains an Information Systems Help Desk that serves as a "single point of contact" for Agency staff, the Board of Trustees, business partners, and vendors for technology-related services.
 Network Operations fulfills four roles within the Information Systems Division: desktop support, data and voice network operations and support, network management, and Internet external remote connectivity.
 Support activities are complex due to the multitude of hardware platforms and operating systems used throughout the Agency.
 The Network Operations Unit works closely with the Annapolis Data Center and networkMarylandTM to assure reliable connectivity, coordinated operations schedules, compliance with standards, effective security (over both applications and data), etc. The unit supports all local computing platforms housed at the Agency's site in Baltimore, the Agency's remote business office at 45 Calvert Street in Annapolis, backup and recovery processing at the Agency's Annapolis site, and remote computing by staff and trustees using Internet-based connections, in addition to the growing wireless and mobile computing needs on laptops, tablets, smart phones, and other devices.
 Voice technology managed by Network Operations includes the Agency's IP-based telephone switch, automated call distribution, call recording, voice messaging, and interactive voice response components in addition to the conferencing and audio equipment used in the Board Room and other Agency conference rooms.
-The Agency's Voice over IP (VoIP) technology was implemented in FY15, in parallel with office space renovations.
+A significant upgrade to Agency server and service monitoring infrastructure is in progress to support the increased resource needs anticipated by the Business Process Re-engineering program.
 The Agency's Baltimore Data Center incorporates power control, battery back-up, supplemental air conditioning, fire suppression, and additional physical security monitoring equipment and alerts.
 Network Operations staff on-call coverage is operational 24 hours a day, 7 days a week.